Knowledge base

 Create your email addresses.

-Configure your emails on your computer and your devices.
+Configure your emails on your computer and devices.

-Restore the content (including that from another provider).
+Restore the content (including that present with another provider).

 Has this FAQ been helpful?